aadhavans2027/ccat/README.md

 ---

+### Supported Languages

+The following languages have config files included by default:

+- C
+- Go
+-

+---

 ### Getting Started
 The config files are embedded within the binary.
 They will automatically be installed to the correct location (`%APPDATA/ccat` on Windows, `~/.config/ccat` on UNIX) when the program is first run.

 As written above, if provided a file with extension `.example`, the program will look for the config file named `example.conf`.
 If such a file doesn't exist, the file is printed out without any highlighting.

+For example, if you want to create syntax highlighting for Java, create a file named `java.conf` in your config directory.
+In this file, include regular-expressions for each of the langauges's keywords, and provide a corresponding color.
+Use the provided `c.conf` and `go.conf` files as a starting point.

 ---